 The idea of getting a free blog post is always appealing to a webmaster, but care must be taken so that you do not unknowingly hurt your blog with unfiltered guest posts.
-In this article I will be sharing a few techniques that you should keep in mind when accepting guest posts.
+In this article, I will be sharing a few techniques that you should keep in mind when accepting guest posts.
 Use it as a guideline, or add it to your current criteria for accepting guest posts.
 I will also be outlining a few of the methods I use, which you may wish to use for your own blog.

-Prior to moving forward with the following information, I recommend that you read my previously published guide on how to create a multi-author WordPress blog, which details some WordPress plugins that will help you to open your blog to guest posting.
+Before moving forward with the following information, I recommend that you read my previously published guide on how to create a multi-author WordPress blog, which details some WordPress plugins that will help you to open your blog to guest posting.

 Accepting guest posts?
 Are you killing your blog?

-Believe it or not, you can use too many guest posts, and by doing so you could be killing your blog.
+Believe it or not, you can use too many guest posts, and by doing so, you could be killing your blog.
 I’m not referring to the difference in the voices of the guest blog posts, but to the SEO demerit of linking out via guest posts.

 Guest posting can be very lucrative, and is an inexpensive way to gain backlinks, as I have previously outlined in an article on how to craft a guest posting campaign.
 You may have noticed a rise in requests for guest post proposals in the past few months.
-Since the Penguin update it has become more difficult to gain quality links, and this has served to make guest blogging which an Internet marketer’s best friend.
+Since the Penguin update, it has become more difficult to gain quality links, and this has served to make guest blogging which an Internet marketer’s best friend.
 But, for many bloggers accepting guest posts for their blogs, it could become slow poison.
 I’m not suggesting that you should not accept guest posts.
 You must, however, set a high standard with your guest post acceptance criteria.